GerlechJen/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Next, I would want to design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
-For this analysis , the metrics I want to test are highway fuel efficiency and horse power as these are metrics that are of high interest to consumers.
+For this analysis , the metric I want to test is the highway fuel efficiency as it is of high interest to consumers.

-The Null Hypothesis is that if a car from MechaCar vehicles is used at the same rate as a car from a competitor, both cars will have the same highway fuel efficienies and horse power.
+The Null Hypothesis is that if a car from MechaCar vehicles is used at the same rate as a car from a competitor, both cars will have the same highway fuel efficiency.

-The Alternative Hypothesis is that the highway fuel efficiency and horsepower of MechaCar vehicles is higher than that of the competitors..
+The Alternative Hypothesis is that the highway fuel efficiency of MechaCar vehicles is higher than that of its competitors.

-I would use ANOVA test to complete this analysis for both types of fuel efficiencies and horse power .
-I would use the ggplot2 library to show the spread between different cars using a boxplot.
+I would use analysis of variance(ANOVA) test to complete analysis for highway fuel efficiency of MecharCar vehicles and its competitors vehicles.
+I would use the ggplot2 library to show the spread between the highway fuel efficiency of different cars using a boxplot.

-I would use two-sample t-test.
-(unpaired??/ , two-tailed???)

-The goal of this t-test would be to reject the null hypotheses
+I used the ANOVA test because it is able to compare the means of more than 2 groups and determine whetehr there is a significant difference in at least one sample.
+We don't want to make pairwise comparisons.

 I would need highway fuel efficiency and horsepower data from 50 individual cars to create a sample size of data for each car in the class type.
 So if there are 10 cars in each class type, I would have 500 data points collected for each fuel efficiency and horsepower.